bjackels5/cms-blog/README.md

 <a id="changedRequirements"></a>
 ## Requirements I Changed

+* I added the user's name to the title bar if they are logged in.
 * The dashboard, log in, and log out buttons each appear as appropriate.
 That is, if a user is logged in, they will see the dashboard and log out buttons.
 If a user is not logged in, they will only see the log in button.
+* On the homepage, if the user is logged in any posts that the user created are displayed with a different color title bar that matches the  user's name in the title bar.
 * The requirements do not indicate a way to see all the comments left on a given post.
 The requirements state that when a user clicks on a post on the homepage, they are taken to a page where they can leave a comment (if they are logged in).
 I've changed that comment page to show all comments, and to allow the user to leave a comment if they are logged in.
-* I added the user's name to the title bar if they are logged in.
+* While on the comments page, any comments left by the logged in user are displayed in the color that matches the user's name in the title bar.
 * I added a "confirm password" field to the signup form.
-* On the homepage, if the user is logged in any posts that the user created are displayed with a different color title bar that matches the  user's name in the title bar.
 ---

 <a id="techUsed"></a>